-In tribute to Councillor D Corfield's son, Ben Corfield, Mr T Weller had created a woodland area dedicated to him and was known as 'Ben's Wood', next to the Lorry Park at Frankley Northbound Services.
+In tribute to Councillor D Corfield's son, Ben Corfield, Mr T Weller had created a woodland area dedicated to him and was known as the Ben Corfield Lorry Park Woodland area at Frankly.

 34 Action Tracker

 That the Action Tracker as outlined in the report, be noted.